Facilities

 Other labs available to student researchers within the college include the Human Metabolic Research Unit in the Division of Nutritional Sciences and the SHED (Simulation and Human Engineering Design) Lab.

-Students may access other University facilities and collections.
+Students may access additional University facilities and collections.
 The Anthropology Department Collections contain many rare items, including a number of Pre-Columbian textiles.
 The Johnson Museum of Art houses not only art works but also some exceptional examples of ethnographic and historic textiles and costume.
+Mann Library houses collections on apparel design and has extensive electronic resources including visual material collections.